Frequently asked questions - Individuals

 • smooth functioning of the economy

-• How is my company benefiting from the operation of the Artemis Credit Bureau's Registry?
+• How is my company benefiting from the operation of the Artemis data exchange mechanism?

-The Artemis Credit Bureau Registry presents a complete picture of a company’s creditworthiness.
+The Artemis data exchange mechanism presents a complete picture of a company’s creditworthiness.
 Legal entities who fulfil their obligations in a timely and comprehensive manner, may be benefited in securing better credit terms.

 • How can I get a report about the information kept by Artemis Credit Bureau and what do I need to bring with me as the company’s legal representative?